 Not cultures act, but people do

 The reality surrounding these kinds of ‘interpersonal living structures’ often still exceeds our imagination.
 That is why you cannot bet on cultural sensitivity, although I do understand having a good intention.
-Perhaps I am now the oversimplified activist and strict whistleblower because I have lived through all of this myself.
+Perhaps I am now the oversimplified activist because I have lived through all of this myself.
 Then so be it.
 But I keep on believing that cultures are not equal and that too much individual suffering without proper compensation or any form of justice has occurred due to that cultural relativism.
 Not for any political reason, but purely for humanism and common sense.

 Culture changes through interacting with each other.
 Within a group, social differentiation can be promoted, which can have extremely dangerous consequences for humanity.
 And in any case, it is important to realize that not cultures act, but people do.
 This can be done by first understanding other zeitgeists and then supporting individuals in the here and now, when relevant, in their liberation.

-All of this is not to ask for attention as an activist, whistleblower, or expert by experience.
+All of this is not to ask for attention as an activist, or expert by experience.
 But again, to provide clarity in an obscured society.
 And yes, there are plenty of people – children for heaven’s sake – who are literally dealing – or who have dealt – with harmful traditional practices in our streets.
 Sometimes, you wouldn’t expect that of them.
 It takes one to know one.

 I don’t mind sounding a bit sour.
 I’m not just going to write that off on the gray sky and buckets of rain.
 I write it off on the fact that everything always remains a game of interests, in which integrity is often hard to find.
 After all, it is all about who you are and how much power you have in the game.
 That is what this letter to parliament once again endorses in my view.
 That should be improved.